The best gaming keyboard in 2022: Tenkeyless, 60%, optical and more

 Gaming keyboard types

 If you’re looking for the types of gaming keyboards, you are better off looking for what sets one apart.
-There are tonnes of archetypes and setups but it’s hard to find where the line between keyboards starts.
-For that reason, here are some things you should keep an eye on.
+There are many variants, so it can be hard to identify where the differences start.
+Here are some things you should keep an eye on.

 Know the size and layout of your keyboard.
 This will be important for long-term use.
-You don’t want to rush into a keyboard type that just doesn’t work for you because it’s too big, too small, or missing keys that you use regularly.
-Where some may favor new keys and brand new layouts, others may prefer a more “classic” feel.
+You don’t want to rush into a keyboard type that doesn’t work because it’s too big, too small, or missing keys you use regularly.
+Some may favor new keys and brand-new layouts, while others may prefer a more “classic” feel.

 How to choose a Gaming Keyboard

-The best gaming keyboard won’t always be the most impressive or expensive one.
-If you’re looking to find out if a gaming keyboard is worth it for you, you have to really know what you’re getting and even give it a try for yourself if possible.
-There are so many little factors to consider
+The best gaming keyboard won’t always be the most impressive or expensive.
+If you’re looking to find out if a gaming keyboard is worth it for you, you have to know what you’re getting and even try it if possible.
+There are many factors to consider.

-As well as this, you aren’t just looking for the best keyboard, you’re looking for the best gaming keyboard and mouse.
-You need something that fits with your desk and works alongside your setup.
-If you’re focusing on a clean setup, something big and clunky may not work well.
-Conversely, some keyboards come with armrests, which can be great if you have the space for them.
+And don’t forget you aren’t just looking for the best keyboard; you’re looking for the best gaming keyboard and mouse.
+It would be best if you had something that fits with your desk and works alongside your setup.
+Conversely, some keyboards come with armrests, which can be great if you have space.

 100 Thieves owns Higround, a company that makes custom keyboards for “hypebeasts.”